nchah/freebase-mql/README.md

 ### More MQL

-These are some further MQL In most cases the "return" parameter is commented out with "#" (this is due to the MQL being originally written in Python scripts).
+These are some further MQL queries.
+In most cases I have commented out the "return" parameter with "#" (due to the MQL being originally written in Python scripts).
 The "limit" parameter is also set to a reasonable amount and would have been adjusted accordingly.

-Get all food dish topics (with /food/dish type)
+Get all food dish topics (topics with /food/dish type):
 ```
 {
     "name": None,